odea-project/qAlgorithms/report/report.md

 high performance.
-With the newly written code, it is possible to introduce the qBinning algorithm to existing, open-source analysis platforms like MZmine, PatRoon and StreamFind.
+With the newly written code, it is possible to introduce the qBinning algorithm to existing, open-source analysis platforms like MZmine, PatRoon, and StreamFind.

 The qBinning algorithm uses a statistical test to create extracted ion chromatograms, removing the need for at least partially subjective user parameters.
 Additionally, an estimator of bin correctness is provided.

-This approach provides a greater understanding of data generated by non-target screening in general and in particular of the binning process, thus serving as a step towards its standardised, large-scale processing.
+This approach provides a greater understanding of the data generated by non-target screening in general and in particular of the binning process, thus serving as a step towards its standardized, large-scale processing.

 ## Abbreviations